-You should be provided with a workspace and access to labs (with after-hours access if required).
-Your supervisors will introduce you to the range of on-campus computer facilities, library services and support (some of which are detailed below).
-View the infrastructure principles for more information.
+In addition, your department should ensure that you are familiar with departmental, Library and other University resources available to support your research activities.
+They will also introduce you to the range of on-campus computer facilities, library services and support (some of which are detailed below).

 The University of Melbourne's Library boasts world-class facilities for researchers.
 Offering a wide range of resources and services to support you throughout your candidature, the following links will support you with your research, writing and publishing.

 - Researcher@Library provides a suite of information to manage your information and learn how to publish your work.
 This is a really good place to start exploring research-focussed services and key resources.